 1. Improve Your Environment and Develop A Routine That Works

 After tackling the necessary steps to change your habits, researching treatment, changing your diet and getting a bit more exercise, it’s time to address your home/ living conditions.
 COPD is a disease that can be easily aggravated under poor environmental conditions, so a house filled with smoke (cigarette or otherwise) can gradually worsen one’s disease progression.
 Simply put, your air at home needs to be as clean and lung-friendly as possible.
 To do this, put some plants around the house.
 This will not only purify any hazardous chemicals in the air but will also increase the available oxygen.

 Once you understand your disease symptoms, it’s important to work out a daily system that works for you and allows you to retain your original quality of life as much as possible.
 In traveling this may mean keeping an oxygen tank close, or reaching out to a caregiver when completing errands.

 Moving Forward After Receiving a COPD Diagnosis

 It’s important to know the road ahead in the treatment after receiving a COPD diagnosis.
-Although COPD can seem insurmountable, new discoveries are being made every day in the field of stem cell research.
+Although COPD can seem insurmountable, new discoveries are being made every day in the field of cellular research.
 The first step to living a longer life is finding a treatment that addresses the disease head-on.
 Changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
-Rather than only addressing the symptoms of lung disease, stem cell therapy works to promote healing from within the lungs and may improve quality of life and pulmonary function.
+Rather than only addressing the symptoms of lung disease, cellular therapy works to promote healing from within the lungs and may improve quality of life and pulmonary function.

 Interested in our article on Receiving a COPD Diagnosis: 5 Important Steps to Follow After Getting the News?
 Share your thoughts and comments below.